DavidTSanders/Portfolio/docs/bio.md

 David Sanders is a life-long learner who is looking forward to starting this new phase of his life as a Data Analyst.
+He has a B.A. in Media Arts and is currently a self-guided student, preparing for the Google Data Analytics
+Professional Certificate, and
-He has a B.A. in Media Arts and is currently a self-guided student, completing his second online course in Graphical Information Science (GIS) with the University of Helsinki’s Department of Geosciences.
-He is also preparing for the Google Analytics Professional Certificate.
+completing his second online course in Graphical Information Science (GIS) with the University of Helsinki’s Department of Geosciences.

 David’s most recent job was working with the Pittsburgh Compost Company where he was